Peru bans Repsol execs from leaving country after oil spill

 Peru authorities are investigating Repsol following the oil spill on Jan.
 15, which was reported after surging waves caused by the eruption of an underwater volcano near Tonga.

-Peru declared last week an environmental emergency after announcing that 21 beaches on its Pacific coast were contaminated by the spill of 6,000 barrels.
+Peru declared last week an environmental emergency after announcing that 21 beaches on its Pacific coast were contaminated by the spill.
 Prosecutors also opened an investigation for the crime of environmental contamination.

+Peruvian authorities on Friday raised the estimate of the size of the spill to at least 11,900 barrels and said that figure could rise.
+The earlier estimate had been at least 6,000 barrels.

 Judge Romualdo Aguedo imposed the ban after considering there’s a “potential risk” that Repsol’s Peru director, Jaime Fernández-Cuesta, and three executives would leave the country.
 The company has said that it’s cooperating with the authorities in the investigation and also working on the cleaning of the beaches affected.